 In simple English, the faster you discharge the battery, the less capacity it has.
 If you discharge at 100 amps, you may only get 50 minutes of run time.
-Versus discharging at 50 amps may get you closer to 2 hours of run time.
+Discharging at 50 amps may get you closer to 2 hours of run time.
 Fortunately, the Peukert effect is small for most lithium batteries.

 The take-home message is this: It is difficult to compare different brands unless you can determine how the battery was tested.
-That information can be difficult or impossible to determine depending on the manufacturer.
-Top manufacturers list the depth of discharge used to estimate the number of cycles, but if you cannot find this information about a battery you are considering purchasing, buyer beware!
+That information can be difficult or impossible to determine, depending on the manufacturer.
+Top manufacturers list the depth of discharge used to estimate the number of cycles, but if you cannot find this information about a battery you are considering purchasing, buyer, beware!
 It is easy to manipulate this data because a manufacturer may list their battery at 4000 cycles, but they only test to 50% discharge.
 Recall from above that deeper discharge cycles shorten battery life.
 Another thing that will impact lithium battery capacity and performance is temperature.
-You find this information in the operating temperature rating specification.
+You will find this information in the operating temperature rating specification.

 Lithium battery operating temperature ratings

 Operating temperature ratings may or may not be important to you.
-To decide if operating temperature range is important, if you don’t camp in freezing (32° F or 0° C) or scorching (110° F, 43° C) temperatures, you can generally disregard operating temperature ratings as long as they are reasonable.
+To decide if the operating temperature range is important if you don’t camp in freezing (32° F or 0° C) or scorching (110° F, 43° C) temperatures, you can generally disregard operating temperature ratings as long as they are reasonable.

-For example, a battery may list an operating temperature range of say -4° F (-20° C) to 135° F (57° C).
+For example, a battery may list an operating temperature range of, say -4° F (-20° C) to 135° F (57° C).
 This means that the battery will provide power anywhere inside that range.
 Just make sure that it is within the range of temperatures you expect to spend time camping in.
 Keep in mind that battery temperature impacts battery operation.